Thoughtscript/academic_papers/Core Papers/Quadratic to One/General Method.md

 ### Formal Properties of the Class

-**Conjecture**: Any algorithm characterized by the following two features will give rise to a time complexity reduction scenario like those outlined above:
+**Conjecture**: Any algorithm characterized by the following features will give rise to a time complexity reduction scenario like those outlined above:

 1. A finite set of input elements.
 1. The existence of some function *f* uniformly applied to those finite elements.